grilled-chicken-burger/bci/README.md

 ## bci

-We put the three models trained on different datasets into three different folders.In each folder, the 'source' folder contains models trained in the source model training phase, while the 'adapt_ours' folder contains models trained in the target model adaptation phase.The effectiveness of our models
+We put models trained on three different datasets into three different folders.In each folder, the 'source' folder contains models trained in the source model training phase, while the 'adapt_ours' folder contains models trained in the target model adaptation phase.The effectiveness of our models